-Here’s a comparison of two of the most popular tools on the market which can be used for TF*IDF content analysis and optimization: Link Assistant’s Website Auditor vs Text Tools (Use code MATT-TFIDF for 35% off).
+Here’s a comparison of three of the most popular tools on the market which can be used for TF*IDF content analysis and optimization: Surfer’s True Density vs Link Assistant’s Website Auditor vs Text Tools.

 TF*IDF Tool Comparison

-Obviously, this is the way most of us like to run our software these days (if possible) so we’re giving our vote to Text Tools when it comes to platform.
+Obviously, this is the way most of us like to run our software these days (if possible) so we’re giving our vote to Surfer when it comes to platform.

 Website Auditor is a downloadable piece of software.
 The free version of it includes TF*IDF analysis.

 It’s a pretty solid tool, as you can see below.

 Nonetheless, we still prefer to work on the cloud so the vote goes to Surfer.

 Usability (Winner: Surfer)